 Although not hard and fast, rules of thumb can be quite helpful in making decisions and achieving goals.
 You may have rules of thumb for finding a job or going to the grocery store.
 How about financial rules of thumb?
 These will help you manage your money and reach your financial goals.

-Basics
+Money Management Basics

 If you’re the type of person who spends money as soon as it comes in, you’ll benefit from this one.
 Pay yourself first!
 This means as soon as money comes in, put at least a little in your savings account.
 You can automate this to ensure it gets done; that way, you’ll never be tempted to spend it on something else.

-Assuming you’re living comfortably, put that extra money in your savings account any time you get a raise.
+Assuming you’re living comfortably, put that extra money in your savings account anytime you get a raise.
 This will prevent lifestyle creep, blowing up your expenses with unnecessary luxury items.

 Broken appliances are a considerable annoyance.
 When it happens, get a quote from a qualified repair person.
 If it’s 50% of the cost of the new one and the appliance is more than eight years old, it’s time to invest in a new one.
 It may seem frivolous, but newer appliances are less likely to require additional investment to keep them running.